 Insurance and Elective Surgery

-However, there are rare exceptions.
-If your neck lift is deemed medically necessary to correct a deformity caused by disease, injury, or congenital abnormality, partial insurance coverage may be possible.
+Health insurance typically will not cover neck lift surgery.
+However, if deemed medically necessary to correct a deformity caused by disease, injury, or congenital abnormality, partial coverage may be possible.
+Consult both your insurance provider and surgeon with detailed documentation.

 Is a Mini Neck Lift Right for You?